llgjermeni/llgjermeni/_posts/2020-04-17-Log-Analytics-Configurations.md

 4. Support operations at scale with smart alerts and automated actions.
 5. Create visualizations with Azure dashboards and workbooks.

-In this tutorial I will show you how to configure Log Analytics to monitor resources like Azure VM, local pc, Azure Storage, Azure VM Scalability Set, Azure AKS, Azure Event Hub and Azure Cosmos DB.
 ## How to create Log Analytics

 Let’s start.
 First, we need to create Azure Log Analytics.
 In All resources click Add and on search bar enter Log Analytics.